Matariki is a good time to think about looking after you, your whānau and your finances.

 Here’s five key things to help guide your investing decisions and take control of your financial wellbeing.

-Have your goals changed in the last year?
 Do you want to extend your house, build reserves for the unexpected or start your own business?
 Having clear goals in mind can really help you stay on track.

 Covid-19 reminded us of the risk to our health.
 What about financial risk?
 There’s always some form of risk in investing.
 The main thing is finding the right level for you.
 Generally, the greater the return you seek, the more risk you have to be prepared to live with.